Historical Landmarks

 Spice Bazaar is closed on national and religious holidays.

-How To Get There?
+How to Get There?

 You can take the tram or a bus to Eminönü, then walk across the square with the New Mosque on your left, and head down the narrow street of vendors, before turning left into the bazaar.

-All About The Spice Bazaar Walking Tour with Audio Guide
+All About the Spice Bazaar

 The Spice Bazaar is located on Eminönü's coastal side, where the market has long been open since the Byzantine era.
 When marine trade was prevalent at the time, Eminonu had a boom in its business sector.
 Istanbul was one of the most important trading centers during the Byzantine and Ottoman eras due to its advantageous location between East and West, the Mediterranean, and the Black Sea.
 For centuries, Istanbul was the center of world trade.
 During the Byzantine era, a Spice Bazaar called "Makron Envalos" was located where the modern Spice Bazaar is now.

-This market was open from the Byzantine through the Ottoman periods, but it was not well-organized.
+This market was open from the Byzantine through the Ottoman periods, but it was not well organized.
 The development of Istanbul's Spice Market then began in order to collect funds for the maintenance of the nearby New Mosque.
 Consequently, the Spice Bazaar was initially built as a part of the New Mosque complex to function as an economic facility so that the devout foundation could operate without help or support from outside sources.
 It is currently the second-biggest covered bazaar in Turkey and the largest spice market in the world.

 Visitors who have the Istanbul Tourist Pass® can enjoy a free audio guide at the Spice Bazaar.
 The Spice Bazaar, also known as the Egyptian Bazaar, is a colorful and vibrant marketplace located in Eminonu, Istanbul.
 This famous bazaar is the perfect place to discover the unique and exotic spices that Turkey has to offer.
 Visitors can stroll through the narrow alleys, marvel at the colorful displays of herbs, spices, nuts, and dried fruits, and even sample some of the delicious Turkish delights.
-The Spice Bazaar is open every day from early morning until evening, and visitors can also explore the nearby Grand Bazaar, another famous marketplace in Istanbul that offers an even wider selection of goods.
-With the Istanbul Tourist Pass®, visitors can make the most of their visit to the Spice Bazaar with a free audio guide that will provide valuable insights into the history and culture of this fascinating place.

 Is Spice Bazaar and Egyptian Bazaar same?